Gwhite3629/Dynamic-Strain-Sensor/README.md

 Simple GPIB controls.
 There is only one profile named `def`, this is the default configuration.
 Other configurations can easily be added by creating a function that looks like `def` in this file and adding a case to the `GPIB_conf` function in `serial.c`.
 Finally the profile is selected in `main.c`.

+## setup.c

+This file controls the initial instrument setup and configuration including synchronization of the instrument with measurement threads as well as calibration and test or baseline measurements.

 # Building

 This program relies on C standard libraries and POSIX standard libraries.
 Any compiler that can use POSIX libraries will correctly compile this program.
 Releases are built using MinGW-x64 and gcc.
 Windows releases are statically linked to ensure that it is portable to any windows computer.
 Linux or POSIX builds do not need to be statically linked.